Neighbours: Setting

 Neighbours focus is the fictional Ramsay Street, a residential cul-de-sac in the fictional Melbourne suburb of Erinsborough.
 The street was named after the grandfather of original character Max Ramsay (Francis Bell).
-Other locations include Erinsborough High School, the garage (local mechanic), hospital, and the Lassiter's complex, which contains the Lassiter's Hotel, Waterhole bar, Harold's Café, the lawyers office Rebecchi Law, and the police station.
-Ahead of the 25th anniversary the Erinsborough village set underwent a makeover.
+Other locations include Erinsborough High School, the garage (local mechanic), hospital, and the Lassiters complex, which contains Lassiters Hotel, The Waterhole bar, Harold's Café, the lawyers office Rebecchi Law, and the police station.
+Ahead of the 25th anniversary, the Erinsborough village set underwent a makeover.
 The café and bar remained the same, but the centre of the complex was upgraded.
-Lassiter's Hotel was given a new logo and gained a second floor with outdoor seating area.
+Lassiters Hotel was given a new logo and gained a second floor with outdoor seating area.
 The hospital and police station received new facades, a used car lot was created near the garage and a new university set was created.

 Pin Oak Court, in Vermont South, is the real cul-de-sac that doubles for Ramsay Street.
 All of the houses featured in the show are real and the residents allow Neighbours to shoot external scenes in their front and back yards and on occasions, in their garages.
 Neighbours has been filmed in Pin Oak Court since the series began in 1985 and it has since become popular with tourists.
 Tours to the cul-de-sac run throughout the year.
 The interior scenes are filmed at the Global Television studios in Forest Hill, the adjoining suburb in which Pin Oak Court is located.
+Under the contract for filming to take place on the street, the residents of Pin Oak Court require permission to alter the exterior of their properties; between the series' cancellation and revival in 2022 and 2023, some residents took the opportunity to make renovations without hindrance.